himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 markdown.</div>

-In the emacs section of my dotfiles, I have created a symlink, `README.org`, to my `config.org` flie.
+In the emacs section of my dotfiles, I have created a symlink, `README.org`, to my `config.org` file.

 ```bash
 sudo ln -s config.org README.org
 ```

-Github recognizes this, so my `README` file "contains" whatever the conetnts of `config.org` are.
-Now, when one vists the [emacs section](https://github.com/himmAllRight/dotfiles/tree/master/emacs) of my dotfiles repo, an organized, well-formated, and always up-to-date version of my "`.emacs` file is displayed as the `README`.
+Github recognizes this, so my `README` file "contains" whatever the contents of `config.org` are.
+Now, when one visits the [emacs section](https://github.com/himmAllRight/dotfiles/tree/master/emacs) of my dotfiles repo, an organized, well-formatted, and always up-to-date version of my "`.emacs` file is displayed as the `README`.

-The Github integration is the cherry on top of a new emacs configuration system I was already estatic about.
+The Github integration is the cherry on top of a new emacs configuration system I was already ecstatic about.
 I've been an org-mode fan for years, and org-babel is one more feature to add to my growing list of reasons *why* I love it.
-I highly reccomend checking it out.
+I highly recommend checking it out.